meron4x/someContent/README.md

 # someContent
-a blog page which i post images for now
+a blog page where i post images for now